Introduction

 (To record purchase of office equipment) | ||||

-In a computerize accounting, or a modern accounting world, we no need to maintain such Journal Book.
-In each off- the-shelf software or advanced tailored application, the Journal has been built and the format is difference from one system to another.
+In a computerized accounting or a modern accounting world, we do not need to maintain such Journal Book.
+In each off-the-shelf software or advanced tailored application, the Journal has been built, and the format is different from one system to another.

 Step 3: Posting to General Ledger

-After each accountant or bookkeeper records transactions in the Journal, the next steps of the accounting cycle is summarizing them into General Ledger.
-Each account in the chart of account has its own separate ledger.
+After each accountant or bookkeeper records transactions in the Journal, the next step of the accounting cycle is summarizing them in General Ledger.
+Each account in the chart of accounts has its own separate ledger.
 General Ledger commonly has two forms, Balance Column Account and T-Account.

 Below are the two for of General Ledger: